 Course Cost

-The cost of first aid and/or CPR course varies on a number of factors.
-It depends on the level of CPR associated with the first aid course, the level of first aid certification, and the location of the course.
-Prices vary from 65 dollars to 165 dollars for the basic first aid courses offered by the major providers.
+The cost of first aid and CPR certification varies based on several factors, including the level of CPR training, the type of first aid certification, and course location.
+Prices typically range from $65 to $165 for basic first aid courses offered by leading providers.

 Course Length